oguztecirlioglu/Pathfinding-Algorithm-Visualiser-SFML/README.md

 ## Installation
-***If*** you would like to contribute (adding new algorithms should be really trivial, just make sure to call the draw function each time you cary out a swap, the menu is a little bit messy but it's basically all in a switch statement) you will need to download SFML.
+***If*** you would like to contribute (adding new algorithms should be really trivial, just make sure to call the draw function each time you dequeue an item from the queue which stores all grid items, the menu is a little bit messy but it's basically all in a switch statement) you will need to download SFML.

 I recommend following ***[this tutorial](https://youtu.be/YfMQyOw1zik)*** to get it running on a simple boilerplate project for the first time, and then linking the dependencies with this project once you've cloned my repo to your computer.